Points won by each set: | 46-47, 26-31, 29-33, 33-25, 32-26 |

 31 % Sampras – 51 of 163

 The time-duration: 3 hours 43 minutes.
 Only twice in 1991 occurred that a player served at least 30 aces (Forget struck 8, 6, 6, 5, 5 respectively in sets).
-The 26-year-old Frenchman [6] was considered as the best server at the time.
-He saved two set points in the 1st set tie-break (6:7 & 7:8*) and won it 11/9.
-He also saved a mini-match point at 4-all in the 4th set after the longest rally of the match (he passed Sampras with backhand in 21st stroke) earlier trailing *1:3 in that set.
-Forget earned $270,000 for the biggest victory in his career as far as singles career is concerned.
+The 26-year-old Frenchman [6] was considered as the best server at the time given his first delivery (his second serve was rather conservative all the time).
+He saved two set points in the 1st set tie-break (6:7 and 7:8*) to win it 11/9.
+He also saved a mini-match point at 4-all in the 4th set after the longest rally of the match (he passed Sampras with his backhand in a 21-stroke rally) earlier trailing *1:3 in that set.
+Forget earned $270,000 for the biggest victory in his career as far as his singles career is concerned.
 “It was a very unusual match, especially for a final,” said Forget, “There were moments when we went down and then up again.
 I don’t know if I will play again in these conditions, but I have done it once.”
-Sampras [7] lost three matches to Forget in the second half of 1991.
+Sampras [7] lost three matches to Forget in the second half of 1991, those defeats certainly taught him how to deal with a left-handed serve which would help a lot facing Ivanisevic in the future.

 Forget’s route to his 9th title (2nd Masters 1K):